 When strategising, I’m always asking myself, “What’s next?”
-This question leads me to focus on the result of each step and builds me a roadmap.
+This question leads me to focus on the result of each step and helps me to build me a roadmap.
 If I don’t understand the result of each step, how can I move on to the next part of the strategy?

 Let’s see how this plays out with our 1-Page At a Time Strategy?

-Before building the first page of your website; you need to know what’s next?
+Before building the first page of your website; ask yourself, what’s next?